gimlet-gmbh/gimlet/internal/cabal/README.md

 # Cabal
-The proto3 protobuffer for gimlet and gmbh
+The proto3 protobuffer for gmbh